 Social Media - Join our official ITF World Tennis Tour Facebook Group.
-We encourage you to mention @ITF\Tennis and use the hashtags #ITFWorldTennisTour and #ITFTennis on your Twitter, Instagram and Facebook.
+We encourage you to mention @ITFTennis and use the hashtags #ITFWorldTennisTour and #ITFTennis on your Twitter, Instagram and Facebook.
 This will help our media team identify your posts for possible interactions.

-17. Wild Cards
+16. Wild Cards

-National Associations are responsible for the selection and the awarding of the Wild Cards.
+Tournament Organisers on approval from the host National Associations are responsible for the selection and the awarding of the Wild Cards.
 If required by the ITF, National Associations and Tournament Organisers are obliged to provide an explanation of how the Wild Cards were selected at any Tournament in their nation.